huidr/notes/classics/homer-iliad.md

 As the battle rages on, many Achaean fighters are wounded and forced to retreat.
 Paris wounds Diomed with an arrow in his foot; however, the undaunted Diomed rebukes him.
 Ulysses is wounded and about to be overwhelmed but Ajax comes to the rescue and drives the Trojans away.
 Hector rushes to block Ajax's advances while taking care he does not engage with him directly.
 Jove puts fear into the heart of Ajax forcing him to retreat; however, Ajax holds his ground.

 Achilles sends Patroclus to identify the wounded fighter Nestor is bringing in.
 Nestor scorns why Achilles should care about the wounded; he asks Patroclus to convince Achilles to return, or at least Patroclus leading his troops in Achilles's armor should bring valor to the demoralized Achaeans.
-Patroclus encounters fellow wounded Achaeans and he laments.
+Patroclus encounters fellow wounded Achaeans and laments.

 ### Book XII